-System 1 – Alpine Touring skis are essentially downhill skis with a special touring binding which allows the heel to lift whilst going uphill or across the flats and then locks down to become like a regular downhill binding.
-We recommend this system to anyone with a background of downhill skiing.
+Alpine Touring skis are essentially downhill skis with a special touring binding that allows the heel to lift whilst going uphill or across the flats and then locks down to become like a regular downhill binding.
+We recommend this system to anyone with a background in downhill skiing.

-- Skis/Splitboards: if skis, either Alpine Touring or Telemark.
-We recommend a short (160 – 185cm) wide ski designed for powder.
+- Skis/Splitboards: We recommend a short (160 – 185cm) wide ski designed for powder.
 Snowboards must be splitboards.
-Please see note under rental information if you are renting ski equipment.
+Please see the note under rental information if you are renting ski equipment.

 - Ski poles (for splitboarders as well)